YuncongMa/pNet/README.md

 2. The help document (Help_Document.pdf) can be opened on the pNet user interface: click "Help" on the left top menu bar, and select 'Document'.
 3. HCP data (.cifti) requires additional pre-compiled packages to read, please follow the section below "Additional Package"
 4. Brain template files are stored in subfolder "Brain_Template".
 It includeds templates for three different brain formats.
 Please check the section below "Brain Template".
-5. Several example data can be downloaded from Google Drive, please follow the section below "Example Data".
+5. Several examples can be downloaded from Google Drive, please follow the section below "Example".

 # Additional Package
 1. To allow the input of HCP data in cifti format, download workbench from HCP website: https://www.humanconnectome.org/software/get-connectome-workbench